Busy tornado season projected across the southern U.S. this spring

 What to expect

 Already, atmospheric scientists are looking ahead at a season that could boom with spurts of intense tornado activity during March and April.
-Some of the country’s worst tornado outbreaks in the South and Southeast have occurred during La Niña years, such as spring of 2011.
+Some of the country’s worst tornado outbreaks in the South and Southeast have occurred during La Niña years, such as spring 2011.

 “I think you’re going to see severe weather return as early as the beginning of March to the Southern Plains and the southeastern United States,” said Victor Gensini, a professor of atmospheric sciences at Northern Illinois University and the creator of Extended-Range Tornado Activity Forecasts, or ERTAF.
 He’s credited with predicting the May 2019 Great Plains tornado outbreak nearly four weeks in advance.